cptactionhank/docker-netatalk/DEVELOP.md

  * https://github.com/dubo-dubon-duponey/docker-debian for the debootstrapped Debian base
  * https://github.com/dubo-dubon-duponey/docker-base for the builder and runtime images

-These images provide very little - they are (mostly) barebone Buster with metadata and some ONBUILD Docker syntactic sugar (metadata, user creation, entrypoint).
+These images provide very little - they are (mostly) barebone Buster with some ONBUILD Docker syntactic sugar (metadata, user creation, entrypoint).

 Let me repeat: you have very little reason to go and add anything up there.